It's Yorkshire's oldest service area, still providing facilities as the M1 passes Sheffield.

 plus northbound only: Chopstix Noodle Bar, Starbucks Drive Thru

-and southbound only: The Good Bakery, f'real Milkshakes, Slush Puppie Shops: on both sides: WHSmith
+and southbound only: The Good Bakery, f'real Milkshakes, Jolly Rancher Slush, Rollover Shops: on both sides: WHSmith

-plus southbound only: Tesla Supercharger 120kW Forecourt: Welcome Break Fuel, The Good Bakery, Chicago Town Pizza, f'real Milkshakes, Rollover, Starbucks on the Go, Top!Blue AdBlue
+and southbound only: Tesla Supercharger 120kW Forecourt: Welcome Break, The Good Bakery, f'real Milkshakes, Rollover, Starbucks on the Go, LPG (Calor)

 This information is provided to us by third parties.
 You should always check with staff on site.